~ Carny Lingo ~

 Rain Tip — The type of crowd you get in the exhibit tents when it rains.
 They only want to get out of the rain.
 They don't spend a dime, and they exit in favor of rides and games as soon as the rain stops.

-Rangy or wrangy (rhymes with "tangy") — Worked up, usually in a vulgar sense (possibly a variant of 'randy').
-A show could be rangy (a really 'strong' kootch show), or the patrons might be in a rangy mood (a very hot Saturday night, or being able to afford too much beer 'cause it's payday) or a patron may be rangy or ranged up (drunken, disorderly, disruptive, spoiling for a fight.)
+Rangy or Wrangy (rhymes with "tangy") — Worked up, usually in a vulgar sense (possibly a variant of 'randy').
+A show could be rangy (a really 'strong' kootch show), or the patrons might be in a rangy mood or wranged up on a very hot Saturday night; drunken, disorderly, disruptive, spoiling for a fight.
 "He's wrangin' the joint" would mean the customer is giving the jointee a very hard time.
 May also apply to an aggressive animal.

-Reader — A pitchman's license to sell.
+Reader — A license to do business.
 Also, a phony driver's license (an indispensible item in a business where agents might require a sudden change of identity.)

 Reading the Midway — Walking down the midway with your head down, looking for lost change or other valuables.